SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ---
 #### Create Account Open Offer Factories

 Create factory contracts for creating `Account` `OpenOffer`s.
-The interfaces/templates for these are defined under the `account-onboarding` folder at the base of this repository.
+The factory interfaces and templates are defined in the `account-onboarding` folder at the base of this repository.

 ##### Input file format